JoshCheek/today_in_little_known_ruby_trivia/15_string_literals.md

 and `qq` was a double, the number of q's matched the number of quotes.
 In ruby, they only support a single character, so instead of two q's, they capitalized it.
-You can think of it like a capital "Q" being mroe quoted than a lower-case "q", and double quotes are more quoted than single.
+You can think of it like a capital "Q" being more quoted than a lower-case "q", and double quotes are more quoted than single.

 ```ruby
 a = 1